 TRANSCRIPTS

-You must submit a transcript from each previous undergraduate or graduate institution other than Indiana University that you have attended.
+You must submit an official transcript from each previous undergraduate or graduate institution other than Indiana University that you have attended.
 We are most interested in the grades you received in courses that are relevant to our graduate programs.